CrocoDillon/universal-react-redux-boilerplate/README.md

 The build step takes way too long.
 We can reduce this drastically using `webpack-dev-middleware`, which watches for file changes to recompile the bundle.
 The bundle is served from memory and rebuilds are fast.

 Start the server with `npm run dev`, we no longer need the other scripts anymore... for now.

+### Hot Module Replacement (HMR) in development

+Using `webpack-hot-middleware` and `react-transform-hmr` we can further improve development workflow by pushing bundle updates to the browser without needing to refresh the page.